morphiccreative/leapOSC/README.md

 TO DO:
-Add gesture support
-Add configuration file for settings
-Add Leap Motion data viewer - CLI or GUI based
+Add gesture support, configuration file for settings, Leap Motion data viewer - CLI or GUI based.